speedment/speedment-doc/pages/predicate.md

 ``` sql
 SELECT `id`,`name`,`color`,`age` FROM `hares`.`hare` WHERE (NOT((`hares`.`hare`.`age` IN (2,3,4))))
 ```
-There is also a variant of the `noIn` predicate that takes a `Set` as parameter:
+There is also a variant of the `noIn` predicate that takes a `Set` as a parameter:
 ``` java
         Set<Integer> set = Stream.of(2, 3, 4).collect(toSet());